Admissions Frequently Asked Questions

 How is the personal interview arranged?

 The online admissions application contains a section that asks families to select student interview dates.
 We will contact you to confirm one of the times and dates that the family has requested.
 It may take several weeks for you to be notified of the appointment.
 This is because all interviews are scheduled in January and February.
 Please note that candidates applying for grades 8, 10, 11 and 12 will be interviewed depending on available space in that grade.
+Also, the interview will be waived for prior applicants for these grades.

 How is the interview conducted?